0NETRUNNER/Quin-abby/README.md

 * Form sign up confirmation page.

-  * Once you click submit on the form, a new tab will open with a page explaining you have signed up for a tour guide and that the Abbey will contact you by email for a tour guide
+  * Once you click submit on the form, a new tab will open with a page explaining you have signed up for a tour guide and that the Abbey will contact you by email for a tour guide.

     * ![Confirmation](./assets/images/signup-confirmation-rm.png)